allmarkedup/stimulus-x/README.md

 <h3 id="controller-opt-in"> Explicit controller opt-in</h3>

-If you **don't want to automatically enable reactivity** for all of you controllers you can instead choose to _opt-in_ to StimulusX features on a controller-by-controller basis.
+If you don't want to automatically enable reactivity for all of your controllers you can instead choose to _opt-in_ to StimulusX features on a controller-by-controller basis.

 To enable individual controller opt-in set the `optIn` option to `true` when initializing StimulusX: